 Location: Great Harbor, Jost Van Dyke

-Once we had dropped the anchor we went onto shore, which is equally as disorientating every time for now the ground we walk on feels like it rocks below us after living on a boat for more than a week.
+Once we had dropped the anchor we went onto shore, which is equally as disorientating every time, for now, the ground we walk on feels like it rocks below us after living on a boat for more than a week.
 We were greeted by some of the Jost Van Dyke students, ages ranging from as young as five to twenty-three years old.
-Our goal for today was to make a buddy, mine being a little eight year old girl with many colorful beads in her hair, and try to get to know them and allow them to get to know you whilst having a lot of fun.
+Our goal for today was to make a buddy, mine being a little eight-year-old girl with many colorful beads in her hair, and try to get to know them and allow them to get to know you while having a lot of fun.
 We took the ten students to our boat and set sail, again, to a hilariously small island named Sandy Key.
-It was one of those islands, which you only see on postcards with the classic couple of palm trees, the pristine white beaches and turquoise water.
-Coming from the cold country of Sweden and growing up used to the miserable weather of London, I didn’t think these places were real, until today, so it was truly magical to actually be there and to share the experience with some children of the JVDPS.
+It was one of those islands, which you only see on postcards with a classic couple of palm trees, the pristine white beaches, and turquoise water.
+Coming from the cold country of Sweden and growing up used to the miserable weather of London, I didn’t think these places were real, until today, so it was truly magical actually to be there and to share the experience with some children of the JVDPS.